joseferncruz/arduino/README.md

 ## Contents

 - `arduino_procotols/`: contains ready to use scripts and also wiring schematics of the hardware.
-- `bonsai_layouts/`: contain bonsai workflows for data acquisition and storage.
+- `bonsai_layouts/`: containa bonsai workflows for data acquisition and storage.
 - `test-sketch/`: contains small scripts to control electronic components.